kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-certs.md

 The Kubernetes Certificate Authority does not work out of the box.
 You can configure an external signer such as [cert-manager][cert-manager-issuer], or you can use the built-in signer.

-The built-in signer is part of [`kube-controller-manager`][kcm].
+- The built-in signer is part of [`kube-controller-manager`][kcm].

-To activate the built-in signer, you must pass the `--cluster-signing-cert-file` and `--cluster-signing-key-file` flags.
+- To activate the built-in signer, you pass the `--cluster-signing-cert-file` and `--cluster-signing-key-file` arguments.

 If you're creating a new cluster, you can use a kubeadm [configuration file][config]: